5 tips to keep cats healthy

 Spay or neuter to prevent pet overpopulation

-The ongoing pet overpopulation issue is a direct result of animals left unaltered, allowing for thousands of homeless animals across the province to end up in animal centres.
+The ongoing pet overpopulation issue is a direct result of animals left unaltered, resulting in thousands of homeless animals across the province who end up in shelters, or on the streets.
 Spaying and neutering are straightforward medical procedures with many health benefits, including a reduction in the risk of developing certain cancers and illnesses.

 By eliminating the drive to reproduce, spaying or neutering can eliminate unwanted behaviours such as aggression, the desire to wander or escape, and inappropriate urination or marking.